brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

     [...]
 ```

 The `disk.devices.disk` section is where we define the disks and partitions that we are going to use for our installation.
+This example that you can see here I made it on purpose to be the most generic *universal* layout you can re-use across servers or cloud providers, regardless of boot mode.
-In this case I'm going to create a disk with 3 partitions, the first two will be used for boot and the last one for the root encrypted
+That's why we are going to create a disk with 3 partitions, the first two will be used for boot (with both `EF02` and `EF00` to support both legacy and uefi) and the last one for the root encrypted filesystem.
-filesystem.

-> do not forget to change the `/dev/sda` to the correct device name for your server, you can use the `lsblk` command to check it.
+> 🔁 do not forget to change `/dev/sda` to the correct device name for your server, you can use the `lsblk` command to check it.
+In this guide I will always use `/dev/sda` since I'm repeating the installation on a local vm (to write this guide) but you need to change all the occurrences with your main disk (or disks).
+Don't worry, I'll mention it all the time.

-Again a note about hetzner auction servers, afaik they do not need a efi partition since there do not support uefi booting by default,
-but I suggest to create it anyway and use it as boot partition, just in case you want to use it in the future or
-if you want to use the same layout for a different cloud provider.
-If you are uncertain about if your server supports uefi booting or not, you can use the efibootmgr command to check it:
+A note about hetzner auction servers: as far as I know, they do not need an efi partition since they do not support uefi booting by default.
+In general, if you are uncertain about whether your server supports uefi booting or not, you can use the `efibootmgr` command to check it:

 ```bash
 nix shell nixpkgs#efibootmgr
 efibootmgr
 ```
-If you see a list of boot entries with the `BootOrder` and `BootCurrent` fields, it means that your server supports uefi booting, if
+If you see a list of boot entries with the `BootOrder` and `BootCurrent` fields, it means that your server supports uefi booting.
-you see an error like `EFI variables are not supported on this system` it means that your server does not support uefi booting.
+If you see an error like `EFI variables are not supported on this system`, it means that your server does not support uefi booting.

 ### Disk section: luks